 “Then you’ve got to add in two games against Duke, [NC] State, the rest of the ACC.
 The [holiday] tournaments usually have some pretty good competition ... and we’re in the first year of a four-year contract with Texas.
 You want to keep playing games like Kentucky ... but do you want to schedule anything any heavier?”

-Especially in this age of one-and-done athletes, when players and rosters turn over so quickly that coaches have to be worried about over-scheduling at the wrong time.
+In this age of one-and-done athletes, when players and rosters turn over so quickly, coaches have to be worried about over-scheduling at the wrong time.

 “My job is not to entertain,’’ Calipari said.
 “My job is to keep this program where it is, and not put it at risk.”

 There’s also a money factor.
 Of the two added league games, one will be “away,” meaning most teams would like to add a revenue-generating, nonconference home game to the calendar.
 But high-caliber nonconference rivalries usually means inking in a return game every other year -- meaning less opportunities for dollars in the coffers.